mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/native-language-change.md

 		{{< figure src="/attachments/refguide/mobile/native-mobile/native-language-change/04-microflow-language-change.png"  alt="microflow language change"  width= "400" >}}

-Your microflow **ACT_Language_ChangeUserLangRuntime** is now ready to be called from a nanoflow which you will configure in the following steps.
+Your microflow **ACT_Language_ChangeUserLangRuntime** is now ready to be called from a nanoflow which you will configure in the following section.

+### 3.2 Adding the Nanoflow

-First, add and configure a new nanoflow:
+Add and configure a new nanoflow:

 1. Add a new nanoflow *ACT_Language_ChangeUserLangDevice* to your module and configure it like this:
 	1. Add a parameter called **SelectedLanguage** of data type `Object` and entity `System.Language`.
 This parameter will be the new app language as selected by the user.